 At this point, many parents will say something along the lines of, “But my child cried for an hour after getting shots/getting a stomach flu/having cramps!
 How is CIO any different?”
 And this is a very important question to ask.
 After all, doesn’t it seem funny that those of us against CIO typically ignore the issue of other bouts of prolonged crying?
 Well, I’m not going to ignore it so here comes your answer… there’s a huge freaking difference.
 Let me elaborate.

 But for those parents with infants who have allergies, reflux, bad reactions to shots, and any other physical ailment that causes pain and therefore crying, there is good news.
-It turns out that the activation of the HPA-axis doesn’t happen when an infant is being comforted.
+It turns out that the activation of the HPA-axis doesn’t happen when an infant is being comforted by a responsive caregiver.
 This is why I said that bouts of crying in pain and CIO are so distinct—when our child is in physical pain, we are much more likely to provide comfort, thus eliminating the stress effect, even when our child continues to cry.
-Gunnar’s work and that of others she cites have shown this to be the case and it explains why a child with a difficult physical condition can grow and thrive despite many periods of pain and discomfort that lead to prolonged bouts of crying, as long as someone is there to provide comfort.
+Gunnar’s work and that of others she cites have shown this to be the case and it explains why a child with a difficult physical condition can grow and thrive despite many periods of pain and discomfort that lead to prolonged bouts of crying, as long as someone they trust is there to provide comfort.
 So when you sit with your child who is in pain (physical OR psychological), you are actually serving as a buffer against a stressful reaction, even if your child continues to cry.
+In fact, the cry is assumed to be more of a signalling cry than one that mirrors the internal state of distress for securely attached infants so long as the caregiver is trusted and responds to the child’s cry.
 So the release of cortisol to the brain that has been found to accompany prolonged crying refers to infants who are not being comforted at the time (the condition in which the research was initially done).
 It may be due to the effects of oxytocin, which is released during close contact, or some other mechanism, but regardless, we know that the effects of crying can be deleterious or rather benign, depending on how we, as caregivers, respond.

 All this is to say that not only do us non-CIO parents have children that cry, but because of our responsiveness their crying is going to be distinctly different than those children who are left alone while distressed with no one to offer comfort.
 We don’t stimulate our children, in fact, we understand their physiological reactions to being tired quite well, thank you very much.
 We just choose to respond to their distress with touch and affection, and in turn, they don’t have to respond with stress.